Are you a tourism professional seeking great gastronomic experiences for your clients?

 A Landscape That Shapes the Table

-Historically, Kea produced barley and continues to cultivate the dark red mavroudi grape variety, used in local wines that reflect the island’s mineral-rich soil.
-Free-grazing cows, sheep, goats, and pigs roam across terraces and valleys, contributing to a cuisine defined by quality rather than quantity.
+Historically, barley cultivation played an important role, alongside small vineyards growing the dark-red mavroudi grape variety, which is used to produce local wines that reflect the island’s mineral-rich soil.
+Free-grazing cows, sheep, goats, and pigs roam across terraces and valleys, shaping a cuisine defined by quality rather than quantity.

-Food tours often begin in these rural landscapes, where travellers meet farmers and shepherds who maintain traditional agricultural practices passed down through generations.
+Many gastronomy experiences and food tours begin in these rural landscapes, where visitors meet farmers and shepherds who continue traditional agricultural practices passed down through generations.

 Island Cheeses and Artisan Producers

-Small-scale production lies at the heart of Kea’s food identity.
+Small-scale production lies at the heart of the Island’s food identity.
 Local dairies craft distinctive cheeses using sheep and goat milk, allowing visitors to taste flavours deeply connected to the island’s terrain.

 Among the most characteristic varieties are: